All the best Black Friday deals you can shop at Amazon right now

 Sony 4K Ultra Smart LED TV (starting at $1,398; amazon.com)

 These Sony TVs will suit you no what size you’re in the market for.
-The 65-, 75- and 85-inch X950H 4K Ultra HD Smart LED TV are all on sale and feature HDR and Alexa compatibility for a super sharp experience in every sense.
+The 65-, 75- and 85-inch X950H 4K Ultra HD Smart LED TV are all on sale and feature HDR and Alexa compatibility for a super-sharp experience in every sense.

 ____________________________________________________________________________